-- 1. Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn. - 2.
+- 1. Maintain and encourage a climate of mutual respect and dignity for all students that is free from harassment, bullying, and/or discrimination including but not limited to harassment, bullying, and/or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex in accordance with the Dignity for All Students Act and the Districts Dignity for All Student's Act Policy 7580 and Regulation 7580 which will strengthen student confidence and promote learning. - 2.
 Be prepared to teach. - 3.
 Demonstrate interest in teaching and concern for student achievement. - 4.
 Know school policies and rules, and enforce them in a fair and consistent manner. - 5.
 Communicate to students and parents: - a.
 Course objectives and requirements - b.
 Marking/grading procedures - c.
 Assignment deadline procedures. - d.
 Expectations for students - e.
 Classroom discipline plan. - 6.
 Communicate regularly with students, parents, other teachers and other school personnel concerning growth, achievement and behavior. - 7.
-Support and assist their students to maximize the potential for success for their students in the educational program provided to them in the school. - 8.
-Recognize that the education of their students is a joint responsibility of the teachers, parents and the school community, and therefore, will work to build positive relationships. - 9.
-Help their students understand the ideals of good citizenship and moral character and that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 10.
-Know school rules and help their students understand them. - 11.
-Convey to their students a supportive attitude toward education and the district. - 12.
-Help their students deal effectively with social adjustments and peer pressure. - 13.
-Inform administration of any potentially dangerous situation.
+Address issues and situations of discrimination, harassment and bullying or any issue or situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 8.
+In accordance with the District's Dignity for All Students Act Policy 7580 and Regulation 7580 and Section VIII of this code, report to the Principal in a timely manner incidents of harassment, bullying, including cyberbullying and/or discrimination that are witnessed or reported to the teacher. - 9.
+Support and assist their students to maximize the potential for success for their students in the educational program provided to them in the school. - 10.Recognize that the education of their students is a joint responsibility of the teachers, parents and the school community, and therefore, will work to build positive relationships.

+- 11. Help their students understand the ideals of good citizenship and moral character and that in democratic society appropriate rules are required to maintain a safe, orderly environment. - 12.
+Know school rules and help their students understand them. - 13.
+Convey to their students a supportive attitude toward education and the district. - 14.
+Help their students deal effectively with social adjustments and peer pressure. - 15.
+Inform administration of any potentially dangerous situation. - 16.
+Address biases that may prevent non-discriminatory treatment of all students in the school or classroom setting.